Configure the Primary Master Node in an Atlas Cluster

 - Public Address:

 - Enter the node hostname that you set up in DNS for this node.
+This should be the canonical hostname unique to the master node, not the primary hostname for the entire cluster (e.g., master.example.com, not support.example.com).
 (See Prerequisites to Set Up Multiple Appliances in Atlas Clusters.)

 - Internal Address: This can be the same as the public address.
 Advanced configurations can optionally set this to a different hostname for inter-appliance communication.
 (See Optional Considerations when Setting Up Multiple Appliances in Atlas Clusters.)